sghuang19/portfolio/source/_posts/compiler.md

 {% note primary no-icon %}

-This language is named `B-Minor` because `C`, `C-Sharp`, `C-Major`, `C-Minor` and `B` are all taken, and Dr. Thain prefers minor key over major.
+This language is named `B-Minor` because `C`, `C-Sharp`, `C-Major`, `C-Minor` and `B` are all taken, and Dr. Thain prefers minor keys over major.

 {% endnote %}

-## How I wrote it?
+## How I Wrote It

 - Encoder, Resolver, Typechecker, Code Generator: Handwritten in C.
 - Scanner: Implemented with RegEx and [Flex](https://github.com/westes/flex).